-Related Read: Best Limited Ingredient Cat Food in 2021
+Related Read: Best Limited Ingredient Cat Food

 We all want our cats to be as healthy as possible, and good health begins with high-quality food free from unnecessary ingredients.
 However, choosing the right food for your feline can be more difficult than it sounds, which is why there are so many ingredients to take into consideration.
 That said, there are a few key factors to look at that can make your decision far easier.

 Giving your pet the highest quality nutrition is a top priority, so why not give them a food and water dish to match?
 The Hepper Nom Nom Bowl is our product, but it’s too good not to share.

 Made from food-safe stainless steel, you can ensure that your pet is consuming the best nutrition out of the finest bowls on the market.
 Click here to get yours.

 Naturally, the first thing to consider is the ingredient list on the food that you’re considering.
 Since cats are obligate carnivores, you want the food to have a high protein content — around 40% is ideal— and this should come largely from animal sources.
 The problem is that protein percentages can be somewhat deceptive because many foods manufacturers add protein from vegetable sources, which are not ideal for your feline.
 The best way to see where most of the protein content is coming from is by looking at the first-listed ingredients.